qmamnatividad/streamlit/README.md

 # About
-Introducing the Streamlit weather classification app!
-Users can upload weather-related images, and our model predicts the weather type.
-While not highly accurate, it gets the job done.
+This is a streamlit weather classification app.
+Users can upload images associated with weather, and the model will provide predictions.
+While the model's accuracy may not be perfect, it still fulfills its intended purpose effectively.